DataHaskell/docs/_posts/2018-01-19-basic-setup.md

 ## Basic workflow

 - [idiomatic haskell](https://github.com/Gabriel439/slides/blob/master/lambdaconf/data/data.md)

-    Gabriel Gonzalez shows very convincingly that one can do data science in Haskell by using Prelude (the base library).
-In his own words:
+    Gabriel Gonzalez guides us through a simple data science workflow using a selection of basic libraries.
+If you are not a [nix](https://nixos.org/) user, I suggest you create your own project and add his code.

     > All the tools are there, but not yet organized into a cohesive whole